 Reference XXXXX

 Contract Owner

 Туре Services

-Commodity Sub Category
+Commodity Sub Cate egory

 Contract Description

 Supplier

 Start date End date

-Is there a provision to extend the term?
+Is there a provision to e

-extension period (months)?
+What is the available e s)?

-Has the extension opt ion been taken?
+Has the extension option on been taken?

 Total contract value

 Is this fixed or estimate

-Approximate annual v
+Approximate annual va

-o other local authorities?
+Is this contract open to

-Was it subject to OJE
+Was it subject to OJEU

-What are the payment
+What are the payment terms?

-Brief outline of the sco ppe of supply:
+Brief outline of the scor pe of supply:

-Δ (1 0
+T

-or measuring supplier perfor
+Are there provisions for

-ourses for poor supplier per
+Are there financial recourses for poor supplier performance?

-• contract for poor performance?
+Is there a provision that allows termination of the contract for poor performance?

-at allows either party to term
+Is there a provision that allows either party to terminate for convenience?

-at allows only SCC to termin
+Is there a provision that allows only SCC to terminate for convenience?

-he contract through benchmarking?
+Is there a provision that allows for adjustment of the contract through benchmarking?

-The benchmarking inc .
-0
+The benchmarking incl

-at allows for a review of the
+Is there a provision tha the price?

-Does this include inde If yes, what index?
+Does this include indexation?
+If yes, what index?

-in line with the Procurement
+Does the contract allow for management reviews in line with the Procurement

 Governance Process?

-is there a provision for transitioning to another su oplier at the end of the contract?
+Is there a provision for transitioning to another supplier at the end of the contract?